 Fortunately, you can moderate cortisol production with healthy lifestyle adjustments.

-Eating the right foods, getting a moderate amount of exercise, learning to breathe properly, and employing stress reduction techniques like meditation and tapping can offset the damaging effects of cortisol and decrease its production.
+Eating the right foods, getting a moderate amount of exercise, breathing properly, and employing stress reduction techniques like meditation and tapping can offset the damaging effects of cortisol and decrease its production.

 It’s easy to get caught up in aspects of life that stress you out — work, money, relationships, and health issues, to name a few.

 Give yourself permission to have fun!

-Engage in activities like hanging out with friends, playing with your pet, and enjoying art, music, and creative hobbies that feed your spirit and make you feel happy.
+Engage in activities like hanging out with friends, playing with your pet, and enjoying art, music, and creative hobbies that feed your spirit and make you happy.